friendsofgo/killgrave/README.md

   allow_credentials: true
 ```

-Historically, the options `imposters_path`, `port`, `host` were mandatory when using a configuration file.
+Historically, the options `impostors_path`, `port`, `host` were mandatory when using a configuration file.

 However, since last versions, they are no longer needed, so you can simply override those options you want to.
-Furthermore the `imposters_path` option in previous version towards reference to the path where the app was launched, but
+Furthermore the `impostors_path` option in previous version towards reference to the path where the app was launched, but
-in the last version the `imposters_path` option is relative on where the config file is.
+in the last version the `impostors_path` option is relative on where the config file is.

 The `delay` option is a time that server waits before response.
 This can help simulate network issues, or server high load.
 You must write delay as string with postfix indicating time unit (see [this](https://golang.org/pkg/time/#ParseDuration) for more info about actual format).
 Also you can specify minimum and maximum delays using separator ':', server respond delay will be choosen at random between this values.